A closer look at dark matter production in exponential growth scenarios: The unintegrated Boltzmann equation for exponential production

+In this collision term, there are four integrals to compute, as the fifth integral over azimuthal angle is trivial.
+This part of the collisions where dark matter of momentum $p_1$ is created is actually infinitely coupled to other Boltzmann equations of different momenta i.e. $\int d p_3^\prime \; f_\chi(p_3^\prime,t)$.
+Hence we have a system of coupled linear partial differential equations to solve.
 The Boltzmann equation can be furthermore simplified by going to the comoving frame~\cite{DAgnolo:2017dbv} of the initial dark matter candidate which scatters off the bath particle.
 As the comoving momentum $q$ does not red-shift with the expansion of the universe, the Liouville's operator acting on the dark matter distribution function simplifies i.e. $\mathcal{L}[f_\chi(q,t)] = \frac{\partial}{\partial t}[f_\chi(q,t)]$.
 The Boltzmann equation transforms to set of infinite ordinary differential equations for each comoving momenta ($q$).

-Tracing the evolution of the dark matter distribution function becomes physical if we replace time variable by a dimensionless-variable characterising the temperature (T) of the thermal bath.
-Note that at this stage the definition of thermal bath is generic without any reference to the standard model or hidden sector.
+Tracing the evolution of the dark matter distribution function becomes physical if we replace time variable by a dimensionless-variable characterizing the temperature (T) of the standard model thermal bath.
 We express the distribution function of dark matter in terms of $x$ and comoving momentum $q$ which are defined as following:

-The comoving momenta is defined in terms of $x$ using conservation of entropy, $s(x)$ is the entropy density of the thermal bath at epoch $x$.
+The comoving momenta is defined using conservation of entropy and does not red shift with the expansion of the universe.
+The variable $s(x)$ is the entropy density of the thermal bath at epoch $x$.
 Note that using the variables defined in eqn.~(\ref{eqn:comoving}), the zeroth moment of the phase space distribution viz. $f(q, x)$ physically represent the comoving number density of dark matter particle i.e. $Y_\chi(x) = n_\chi(x)/s(x)$.
 Using the above simplifications and transformations, the Liouville's and the collision operator in eqn.~(\ref{eqn:collisionRG}) can be expressed as: